solana-foundation/developer-content/docs/core/accounts.md

 1. Invoke the System Program to create an account, which then transfers ownership to a custom program
-2. Invoke the custom program, which now owns the account, to then initialize the account data as defined in the program logic
+2. Invoke the custom program, which now owns the account, to then initialize the account data as defined in the program code

 This data account creation process is often abstracted as a single step, but it's helpful to understand the underlying process.